 - Always check blood glucose and pulse oximetry (also see 'Investigations', below).

+Delirium typically occurs in people with predisposing risk factors when new precipitating factors (such as some medications or infection) are added.
 The following are risk factors which are associated with an increased risk of delirium:

 - Male sex.

 - Pre-existing cognitive deficit - eg, dementia, stroke.

 - Operative factors - eg, type of operation.
 Hip fracture repairs are more likely to be associated with delirium, as are emergency operations.

 - Certain conditions - burns, AIDS, fractures, infection, low albumin, dehydration.

 - Current hip fracture or severe illness.